xelatihy/yocto-gl/docs/yocto/yocto_shape.md

 ## Shape loading and saving

-Shapes are loaded with `load_shape(filename, <shape data>, error)` and saved with `save_shape(filename, <shape data>, error)`.
+Shapes are loaded with `load_shape(filename, <shape data>, error, facevarying, flipv)` and saved with `save_shape(filename, <shape data>, error, facevarying, flipv)`.
 Both loading and saving take a filename, and buffers for shape elements and vertex data, and return whether or not the shape was loaded or saved successfully.
-The library has overrides for multiple shape representation, including using separate arrays for each property or using `generic_shape` and `generic_fvshape` structs that collect shape data for convenience.
 In the case of an error, the IO functions set the `error` string with a message suitable for displaying to a user.
-Yocto/Shapes supports loading and saving to OBJ and PLY.
+Yocto/Shape supports loading and saving to OBJ and PLY.

+The library has overrides for using separate arrays for each property or using a `generic_shape` struct that collects shape data for convenience.
-Yocto/Shape supports loading and saving shapes that are composed of either points, lines, triangles and quads.
+Yocto/Shape supports loading and saving shapes that are composed of either points, lines, triangles, quads or face-varying quads.
-The type of elements is determined during loading.
+For indexed meshes, the type of elements is determined during loading, while face-varying representations are requested by setting the `facevarying` flag in load and save functions.
+By default, texture coordinates are flipped vertically to match the convention of OpenGL texturing; this can be disabled by setting the `flipv` flag.

 Use `shape_stats(<shape data>)` to get statistics on the shape.

 ```cpp